swiss-territorial-data-lab/proj-qalidar/README.md

 conda activate <environment_name>
 pip install -r requirements.txt
 ```
-* (Optional) [LAStools](https://lastools.github.io/): some pre-processing scripts rely on LAStools to reclassify the point clouds and modify the tiling.
+* (Optional) [LAStools](https://lastools.github.io/): some pre-processing scripts rely on the function `las2las` from LAStools to reclassify the point clouds and modify the tiling.
+This function is in the open-source part of LAStools.
 The change detection process itself relies only on python libraries.

 ## Data